 Muscle imbalances in the hip, such as tight hip flexors, can cause low back pain � or at least contribute to it.
 When the hip flexor muscles are too tight, it causes what is known as an anterior pelvic tilt.
 In other words, the muscles cause an anterior pull on the pelvis.
 This affect posture and throws the entire lower body out of alignment.
 It can also affect the knees and feet if left untreated.

 Hip flexors can become too tight if the person sits for extended periods of time or engages in activities like cycling and jogging.
 A chiropractor can guide you through exercises that will help release the tight muscles and stop the micro spams that occur as a result.
 They will also assess your knees, feet, and ankles to ensure that the issue has not through them out of alignment as well.
 Correcting the cause of the problem will often correct the associated issues and resolve the pain allowing you to return to your normal activities.

 The information herein on "Back Pain or Hip Pain?
-Getting to the Root of the Problem El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Getting to the Root of the Problem El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has reasonably attempted to provide supportive citations and identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.